In depth review and buying guide

 European vs English

 We have a European plug on our power cable so it threads through the hole at the back of the stand.
 I don’t think a UK 3 pin plug would fit through this but you can just let the cable drop over it instead.
-A small design point !
+A small design point for the stand !

 But sometimes we see information printed or online we see some confusion with the blade names.
 English is a difficult, but precise language when you know it !
 So when a European supplier is translating a blade name into English, it can mix up the beating and mixing terms.